Universal system of human rights protection

 prepared the states for the adoption of further, legally binding, documents.

 The adoption of the Universal Declaration of Human Rights was a great achievement of the states cooperating in the United Nations.
 We had to wait another 18 years for the next big success.
 This is how much work on the International Human Rights covenants has taken.
 There are two of them: the International Covenant on Civil and Political Rights and the International Covenant on Economic, Social and Cultural Rights.
 Both documents were accepted by the UN General Assembly on December 16, 1966.
 Pacts, unlike the Universal Declaration of Human Rights, are, in formal and legal terms, binding international agreements.
-For this reason, work has been going on for so long, which is also their main distinguishingdistinguishingdistinguishing feature.
+For this reason, work has been going on for so long, which is also their main distinguishingdistinguishing feature.
 Along with the Universal Declaration of Human Rights, the pacts constitute the International Charter on Human Rights.
-The covenants have been ratified by more than 160 countries, and hence the vastvastvast majority of the international community.
+The covenants have been ratified by more than 160 countries, and hence the vastvast majority of the international community.
 Poland adopted them on March 18, 1977.

 The catalogue of rights established by the International Covenant on Economic, Social and Cultural Rights: